srushti-vai/Olympics-Data-Analysis/README.md

 - compare number of athletes vs number of medals won by the country
 - if host country perform better at their home games
 - compare distribution of medals won by country in winter vs summer (stacked bar graph)
+- bar graph of top 10 countries with most medals (bar graph)
 - histogram of number of medals won (as bins on xaxis) and number of countries who have won that many medals (yaxis) (histogram)
 - compare male vs female statistics (ex boxplots to compare male vs female height for volleyball)
 - DONE: graph age for all athletes and see where most athletes lie (density graph)